About

 The Growth of FIRST Robotics Competition in Minnesota, North Dakota, and South Dakota

-Shortly after, Edina High School established its team (1816, the Green Machine) for the 2006 season, led by a recently-retired technology industry executive named Mark Lawrence.
-In the years that followed, Mark Lawrence chaired the Minnesota Regional Planning Committee, including the establishment and oversight of 5 regional competitions and numerous off-season events, gained the recognition of the Minnesota State High School League of the FIRST Robotics program, the first statewide sanctioning body of its kind to do so, and provided guidance to teams throughout the year.
-Mark’s sister, Susan Lawrence oversaw field operations for FIRST throughout the Midwest and provided executive-level leadership, fundraising and FIRST Robotics-specific guidance to Minnesota.
+Shortly after, Edina High School established its team (1816, the Green Machine) for the 2006 season, led by recently retired technology industry executive Mark Lawrence.
+In the years that followed, Mark Lawrence chaired the Minnesota Regional Planning Committee, including the establishment and oversight of five regional competitions and numerous off-season events.
+He helped secure recognition of the FIRST Robotics program by the Minnesota State High School League—the first statewide sanctioning body of its kind—and provided guidance to teams throughout the year.

-Minnesota shines
+Minnesota Shines

-The growth was explosive, from 2 teams in 2006 to 224 in 2020, when the pandemic hit.
-During its peak years, more than 4,850 students were actively involved on Minnesota teams and 63.2% of Minnesota high school students – at 231 schools affiliated with those teams – had access to a FIRST Robotics team.
-More than half of the teams were at small schools in Greater Minnesota, a region in which many STEM workers, especially engineers, at Twin Cities manufactures are raised.
-And for many years, Minnesota has had the third-largest FIRST Robotics state contingent of teams in the nation, trailing only Michigan and California.
+Growth was explosive, increasing from two teams in 2006 to 224 in 2020, when the pandemic hit.
+During its peak years, more than 4,850 students were actively involved on Minnesota teams, and 63.2% of Minnesota high school students—at 231 affiliated schools—had access to a FIRST Robotics team.

 FIRST® is the World’s Leading Youth-Serving Nonprofit Advancing STEM Education